kjose/javascript-event-collector/README.md

 This script adds 4 variables in the global window object :

-- EventCollector : collect all event listeners attached in the document
 - EventDocumentCollector : collect all event listeners attached on document or window
 - IntervalCollector, TimeoutCollector : collect all the triggers attached with setTimeout, setInterval functions
 - XHRCollector : collect all the ajax request sent